lmicovic/angular-chat-application/README.md

 The Real-Time Private Chat Application is designed to facilitate secure and private conversations between users.
 With a focus on user experience and performance, this application leverages modern web technologies to deliver a robust messaging platform.

 ### Backend Application
-Backend Application for this application is following repository: https://github.com/lmicovic/spring-chat-application
+Backend Application for this application is at following repository: https://github.com/lmicovic/spring-chat-application

 ## Features